 Bulgur wheat is a hearty, nutty ancient grain that’s quick to prepare and incredibly versatile.
 It’s the perfect base for grain bowls, tabbouleh salad, stuffed vegetables, soups, stews, and healthy sides.

-Unlike traditional stovetop methods, my foolproof approach utilizes hot water and steam to cook the grains gently—no pots, no scorching, and no extra equipment required.
-This is the same technique I used while working at Mario Batali’s Lupa Osteria in New York City, and it consistently delivers perfectly fluffy bulgur.
+Unlike traditional stovetop methods, my foolproof approach uses hot water and steam to gently cook the grains—no pots, no scorching, and no extra equipment required.
+This steaming method is the same technique I used while working at Mario Batali’s Lupa Osteria in New York City, and it consistently delivers perfectly fluffy bulgur.
 Just pour, cover, and let it steam.
 It’s that easy.

 What is Bulgur Wheat?